 SO WHAT ARE SOME MARKET INDICATORS?

-Many factors from population, housing value, incomes, and rent to supply chains, national policies, and global events shape the housing market.
-Factors in this chapter focus on local trends that Enid has more control over.
+Many factors within population, housing value determinants, incomes, rent to supply chains, national policies, and global events shape the housing market.
+Factors in this chapter focus on local trends that Enid may have better control over.

 Population Change